New Battery Designs and Chemistries - The Hype and the Reality

-The Coulombic efficiency of the cell may be very small but when the cell is used in a battery the overall Coulombic efficiency of the battery could be considerably higher if the battery needs a Battery Management System (BMS) for its protection and safety.
+The Coulombic efficiency losses of the cell may be very small but when the cell is used in a battery the overall Coulombic efficiency losses of the battery could be considerably higher if the battery needs a Battery Management System (BMS) for its protection and safety.
 The energy consumed by the essential battery BMS should be considered as an energy loss associated with the cells and this could substantially reduce the overall Coulombic efficiency.
 This could be reduced even further if the battery needs cooling or heating for its safe operation.
 The energy lost in the necessary thermal management system should also be taken into account when calculating the Coulombic efficiency.

 - Suppression of Side Reactions